alielsamra2004/mdi-analytics-portfolio/README.md

 ### Design Decisions
 - SQLite chosen for portability and ease of setup
-- Pandas used for data manipulation (universally understood)
+- Pandas used for data manipulation
-- Matplotlib for charts (Word-friendly PNG exports)
+- Matplotlib for charts
-- Streamlit for dashboard (minimal frontend code required)
+- Streamlit for dashboard

 ### Extending the Project
 - Replace synthetic data with real data sources (with proper anonymization)